actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 <img src="https://actuary492.github.io/assets/images/qqp.jpeg" alt="description" style="width: 100%; height: 60%;">

-We can see by this method, we have strong evidence to suggest Height normally distributed as it's sample quantiles lie very close to the theoretical quantiles, while there can be reasonable view to put into doubt whether Diameter and Volume are also normally distributed, as we see couple of outliers in the quantiles of these variables compared to the theoretical quantiles.
+We can see by this method, we have strong evidence to suggest Height normally distributed as it's sample quantiles lie very close to the theoretical quantiles, while there can be reasonable view to put into doubt whether Diameter and Volume are also normally distributed, as we see couple of deviations in the quantiles of these variables compared to the theoretical quantiles.

 ### Testing Normality Analytically